A Converse Bound via the Nussbaum-Szko{\l}a Mapping for Quantum Hypothesis Testing: Introduction

 When both errors decay exponentially, the problem falls in the \emph{large-deviations regime}, with performance described by the error exponents $A = -\lim_{n\to\infty}\tfrac{1}{n}\log \alpha_n$ and $B = -\lim_{n\to\infty}\tfrac{1}{n}\log \beta_n$.
 In the quantum setting, the converse part of this analysis was established by Nussbaum and Szkoła~\cite{nussbaum2009lower}, while the achievability was proven by Audenaert \emph{et al.}~\cite{audenaert2007discriminating}, together yielding the quantum generalization of the classical Chernoff exponent.
 The Hoeffding bound in the asymmetric setting was established by Hayashi and Nagaoka~\cite{hayashi2006error,nagaoka2006converse}.

 In this work, we propose a novel converse bound for asymmetric quantum hypothesis testing based on the Nussbaum–Szkoła mapping.
-The proposed bound provides a unified and conceptually simple framework for recovering the converse results across all the major asymptotic scaling regimes, i.e., large-deviations, moderate-deviations, and small-deviations.
-This unified characterization is obtained from a single expression and, in certain regimes, enables the direct application of classical hypothesis testing results to the quantum setting.
+The bound is parametrized by a scalar $0 \leq s < 1$ and provides a unified and conceptually simple framework that recovers converse results across the main asymptotic regimes: large-, moderate-, and small-deviations.
+This unification follows from a single expression by selecting appropriate sequences of the parameter $s \equiv s_n$.
+In certain regimes, it further enables a direct transfer of classical hypothesis testing results to the quantum setting.
 We further show that our bound is asymptotically tight for pure, asymptotically orthogonal states, implying that the associated multiplicative constants cannot be improved in general.